Zhuchii/Yuna-Bot/README.md

 # Yunabot
 A discord.py with random funny commands and minigames

-the bot is already working add it to your server:
+The bot is already working add it to your server:

 https://discord.com/oauth2/authorize?client_id=1168867005101768714&permissions=1982663716304&scope=bot